microsoft/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in VSTS and Azure.md

     ![This is a screenshot of the New Pull Request page with details of the code change at the bottom of the page.](images/Hands-onlabstep-by-step-ContinuousdeliverywithVSTSandAzureimages/media/image113.png "New Pull Request page")

-3. Click the "Create" button to submit the pull request.
+3. Select the "Create" button to submit the pull request

 ### Task 4: Approve and complete a pull request

-Typically, the next few steps would be performed by another team member.
-This would allow for the code to be peer reviewed.
+Typically, the next few steps would be performed by another team member to allow for the code to be peer reviewed.
 However, in this scenario, you will continue as if you are the only developer on the project.

-1. After submitting the pull request, you are presented with Pull Requests review screen.
+1. After submitting the pull request, you are presented with Pull Requests review screen

-2. First, click the "Approve" button assuming you approve of the code that was modified.
+2. First, select the "Approve" button, assuming you approve of the code that was modified

 3. This will note that you approved the pull request.
-Then, click the "Complete" button to finish and merge the pull request into the master branch.
+Then, select the "Complete" button to finish and merge the pull request into the master branch.

     ![On the New Pull Request page, Approve and Complete are highlighted.](images/Hands-onlabstep-by-step-ContinuousdeliverywithVSTSandAzureimages/media/image114.png "Finish merging the pull request")

-4. After clicking the Complete button in the previous step, you will be presented with the Complete pull request popup.
+4. After selecting the Complete button in the previous step, you will be presented with the Complete pull request popup.
 You can add additional comments for the merge activity.
-By selecting the "Delete new-heading after merging" option, our branch will be deleted after the merge has been completed.
+Select the "Delete new-heading after merging" option so that our branch will be deleted after the merge has been completed.
 This keeps our repository clean of old and abandoned branches and eliminates the possibility of confusion.

     ![In the Complete pull request dialog box, Delete new-heading after merging is selected and highlighted, and Complete merge is highlighted at the bottom.](images/Hands-onlabstep-by-step-ContinuousdeliverywithVSTSandAzureimages/media/image115.png "Complete pull request dialog box")

-5. Click the "Complete merge" button.
+5. Select the "Complete merge" button

-6. You will then see a confirmation of the completed pull request.
+6. You will then see a confirmation of the completed pull request

     ![This is a screenshot of the confirmation message.](images/Hands-onlabstep-by-step-ContinuousdeliverywithVSTSandAzureimages/media/image116.png "Confirmation message")

 7. Congratulations!
-You just created a branch, made a code change, submitted a pull request, approved the pull request, and merged the code.
+You just created a branch, made a code change, submitted a pull request, approved the pull request, and merged the code

-8. Because we configured continuous integration and continuous deployment, an automated build will be triggered and deployment to dev environment will then begin immediately after a successful build.
+8. Because we configured continuous integration and continuous deployment, an automated build will be triggered and then the deployment to dev environment will begin immediately after a successful build.
 It will continue through on to the test and production environments.

 ## After the hands-on lab

 Duration: 10 Minutes

-These steps should be followed only *after* completing the hands-on lab
+These steps should be followed only *after* completing the hands-on lab.

 ### Task 1: Delete Resources